facebookresearch/ActivityNet-Entities/README.md

 ### FAQs
 1. How are the 10 frames sampled from each video clip (event)?
-⋅⋅⋅We divide each clip evenly into 10 segments and sample the middle frame of each segment.
+   We divide each clip evenly into 10 segments and sample the middle frame of each segment.
 We have clarified this in the skeleton [file](https://github.com/facebookresearch/ActivityNet-Entities/blob/master/data/anet_entities_skeleton.txt#L13).

 2. How can I sample the frames by myself and extract feature?
-⋅⋅⋅First, you may want to check if the region feature and RGB/motion frame-wise feature we [provided](https://github.com/facebookresearch/grounded-video-description#data-preparation) meet your requirement.⋅⋅
+   First, you may want to check if the region feature and RGB/motion frame-wise feature we [provided](https://github.com/facebookresearch/grounded-video-description#data-preparation) meet your requirement.
-⋅⋅⋅If not, you can first download the ActivityNet videos using this [web crawler](https://github.com/activitynet/ActivityNet/blob/master/Crawler/fetch_activitynet_videos.sh) or contact the dataset [owners](http://activity-net.org/people.html) for help.
+   If not, you can first download the ActivityNet videos using this [web crawler](https://github.com/activitynet/ActivityNet/blob/master/Crawler/fetch_activitynet_videos.sh) or contact the dataset [owners](http://activity-net.org/people.html) for help.
 An incorrect video encoding format would result in a wrong frame resolution and aspect ratio, and therefore a mismatch in the annotation.
-Hence, make sure you download the videos in the [best mp4 format](https://github.com/activitynet/ActivityNet/blob/master/Crawler/run_crosscheck.py#L32).⋅⋅
+Hence, make sure you download the videos in the [best mp4 format](https://github.com/activitynet/ActivityNet/blob/master/Crawler/run_crosscheck.py#L32).
-⋅⋅⋅Once you have the videos, you can use `ffmpeg` to extract the frames.
+   Once you have the videos, you can use `ffmpeg` to extract the frames.
 We provide an example command [here](https://github.com/facebookresearch/ActivityNet-Entities/issues/1#issuecomment-529065386).

 ### Reference
 Please contact <luozhou@umich.edu> if you have any trouble running the code.
 Please cite the following paper if you use the dataset.